My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Start with a great breakfast from Sea Bean Cafe.
 This local coffee shop has pastries and other treats that will fuel you up for a day on the water, since that’s the only way to see Kenai Fjords National Park!

 There are a number of day cruises in Kenai Fjords, but my favorite is offered by Major Marine Tours.
-They brought back their 7.5-hour cruise for the 2022 season, which offers the best of both worlds: enough time out on the water to see wildlife and glaciers, without taking up the entire day.
-The cruise departs at 9:30am and returns at 5pm, and lunch is included so you don’t need to worry about that.
+Their 8.5-hour Northwest Fjord Cruise is the best way to go as far into the park as you can in a single day.
+The cruise departs at 8:30am and returns at 5pm, and lunch is included so you don’t need to worry about that.
 While on the boat, you’ll have the chance to spot wildlife including whales, sea otters, seals, and sea lions, as well as sea birds like puffins and plenty of glaciers too.

 After disembarking the boat, it’s time for dinner.
 I have two suggestions and leave it up to you: Seasalt or The Cookery.
-I personally haven’t been to either but both have received rave reviews from past travelers I’ve referred there as well as in my Alaska travel tips Facebook group.
+I had a decent meal at Seasalt but I’ve heard rave reviews about The Cookery, so I’d start there if you can get a reservation.

 - Stay another night in your Seward accommodations.